andreas-grimm/GD-BASIC/doc/BASIC.md

     DIM A$(J)
     DIM A(H)

-GD-Basic does not require prior declaration of arrays and string sizes.
+GD-Basic does not support prior declaration of arrays and string sizes.
 Both are implemented as dynamically growing and shrinking.

 ### String Functions